 Are there some mistakes you might make that you will regret later?

-And how do you avoid those mistakes in the first place?
+Keep reading to learn how avoid those mistakes in the first place.

 Using pressure-treated lumber